-However, Cornelisz’s plan was foiled before he could make his move to take the ship when “strong winds, a lack of knowledge of the ships longitude and nigh-time conditions”, drove the ship onto Morning Reef, approximately 60km west of Geraldton in Western Australia according to an article by the Western Australian Museum.
+However, Cornelisz’s plan was foiled before he could make his move to take the ship when, according to an article by the Western Australian Museum, strong winds, a lack of knowledge of the ship’s longitude and night-time conditions drove the ship onto Morning Reef, approximately 60km west of Geraldton in Western Australia.

 The ship was lodged and taking on water.
 Most onboard were evacuated to nearby islands.
 However, 70 passengers decided to remain on the slowly sinking ship with the treasure and materials.
 This, of course, included Cornelisz and his rebels.